siruthesiru/siruthesiru.github.io/_posts/2022-08-05-study-buddies-utilizing-openai-for-programming-studies.md

 sticky: false
 ---

-As I go through uni, I've noticed that a lot of my classmates seem to struggle when it comes to preparing for exams that include writing actual code especially for the language C.
+As I go through uni, I've noticed that a lot of my classmates seem to struggle when it comes to preparing for exams that include writing actual code especially for the language C. <!--more-->

-After multiple discussions and group-studying sessions, I've come to the conclusion that<!--more--> it's mostly due to the fact that they don't have samples of code to base their studies on.
+After multiple discussions and group-studying sessions, I've come to the conclusion that it's mostly due to the fact that they don't have samples of code to base their studies on.
 That's where OpenAI comes into play.

 <img src="/assets/pics/ai.webp" alt="OpenAI Generating Code from Instructions" width="100%"/>